Tendonitis

 • heavy lifting, strong gripping or twisting actions that make the symptoms worse

-A pharmacist can help with tendonitis
+A pharmacist may be able to help with tendonitis

 A pharmacist can recommend the best painkiller.
 Paracetamol and ibuprofen can help to ease pain.